scott-buchanan/trakt-vue/README.md

+# UPDATE
+**This repo is now deprecated**.
+I am continuing development on this but changing my stack.
+Instead of using Vue CLI/JavaScript I will be using Vite/TypeScript.
+New repo [here](https://github.com/scott-buchanan/trakt-vue-ts).

 # Vue 3 with Trakt, TMDB, OMDb and fanart.tv

 Personal project to get more familiar with Vue 3.
 Using Trakt, TMDB, fanart, OMDb API's.